t-p/PiCluster/apps/transmission/README.md

 - Mullvad credentials (stored as Kubernetes secret)
 - At least 1GB RAM available across worker nodes
 - Privileged containers support for VPN functionality
+- All resources deployed in the `downloads` namespace

 ## Security Features